 Hanging This Feeder on a Pole

-What I did eventually purchase instead was a pole and a barrel squirrel baffle where I could hang the feeder.
-This keeps squirrels out as described in another post.
+What I did eventually purchase instead was an Erva pole and barrel squirrel baffle where I could hang the feeder.
+This keeps squirrels out as described in another post on Squirrels, Poles and Baffles.
 The beauty of poles is that you can place them thirty feet or more from a window for bird safety.
 As long as the pole has the right baffle and is positioned beyond squirrel jumping distance (eight to ten feet), you should be able to keep squirrels off it.
 It won’t keep a Cooper’s or Sharp-Shined Hawk from grabbing a bird snack in a fly-by however.

 Now that I have this feeder in the right location, it is great.
 I’ve got it filled with sunflower hearts, a popular seed with many birds (but without shell mess you get with black oil sunflower seed.)